-Have you ever gone to the movies and wondered how it got it’s rating.
-Thinking, “why is this only PG13, or why is this rated R.” Here is some information that you might find useful in solving those little questions that bugs us all.
+Have you ever gone to the movies and wondered how it got its rating.
+Thinking, “why is this only PG13, or why is this rated R.” Here is some information that you might find useful in solving those little questions that bug us all.
 (Or at least me.)

 Movie ratings were made by the Motion Picture Association of America or, the MPAA, and were put into place so that parents would know whether the content of a movie would be appropriate for their children.
 The original ratings, way back in 1968, There were G, M, R, and X. G was for all audiences, M was for mature audiences but was not restricted, R was restricted for all under 16 unless accompanied by a parent, and X was restricted for all audiences under 18.
 These ratings lasted until 1970 when they changed M to GP to alleviate some confusion among parents, and was changed again in 1972 to PG.
 In the 1980’s Steven Spielberg suggested that there should be a rating in between PG and R. The PG13 rating was then introduced in 1984.
 Oddly, Spielberg wanted this “in between” rating for “The Temple of Doom” but it did not receive a PG13 rating.
 The first movie to receive this rating was “Red Dawn”.
 The Rating system then stayed the same until 1990 when the X rating was changed to NC17 to differentiate between pornography and other mature material.

 Finally, sex and nudity.
-In 2010 the MPAA said that any movie that contains brief, non explicit, nudity in a non sexual manner will get a PG rating.
-More than a brief (again, subjective) incorporation of non sexual nudity will get a PG13 rating.
-Any full frontal nudity will get a R or NC17 rating.
-Now this all seems pretty objective, but with the inconstancies and loopholes that are in place in renders many of the so called “rules” mute.
+In 2010 the MPAA said that any movie that contains brief, non-explicit, nudity in a non-sexual manner will get a PG rating.
+More than a brief (again, subjective) incorporation of non-sexual nudity will get a PG13 rating.
+Any full frontal nudity will get an R or NC17 rating.
+Now, this all seems pretty objective, but with the inconstancies and loopholes that are in place in renders many of the so-called “rules” mute.
 For example, if the movie displays a “primitive culture” than full frontal nudity is okay.
 There is no consistency due to the subjectivity that the MPAA has allowed.